spurwadi2/old/_posts/2016-01-16-the-eargasm-of-audiophile.md

 Menurut urban dictionary, audiophool adalah:

-^"One who spends mass amounts of cash on ridiculous Audio components and accessories.
+> "One who spends mass amounts of cash on ridiculous Audio components and accessories.
 They truly believe they can tell a difference, and come up with elaborate excuses to justify these purchases."

 Mudah kan jadi audiophool?
 Tinggal beli barang audio mahal dan berharap suaranya bagus. hehe